awsdocs/aws-codebuild-user-guide/doc_source/getting-started.md

 **To create the build project \(console\)**

-1. Sign in to the AWS Management Console and open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/](https://console.aws.amazon.com/codesuite/codebuild/)\.
+1. Sign in to the AWS Management Console and open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.

 1. In the AWS region selector, choose a region that supports AWS CodeBuild\.
 For more information, see [AWS CodeBuild](https://docs.aws.amazon.com/general/latest/gr/rande.html#codebuild_region) in the "Regions and Endpoints" topic in the *Amazon Web Services General Reference*\.

 1. If an AWS CodeBuild information page is displayed, choose **Create project**\.
-Otherwise, on the navigation pane, choose **Build projects**, and then choose **Create build project**\.
+Otherwise, on the navigation pane, expand **Build**, and then choose **Build projects**\.

 1. On the **Create build project** page, in **Project configuration**, for **Project name**, enter a name for this build project \(in this example, `codebuild-demo-project`\)\.
 Build project names must be unique across each AWS account\.
 If you use a different name, be sure to use it throughout this walkthrough\.
 **Note**